gdeshazer/PigPatrolRaspberryPi/README.md

 ## Future Changes

-* Expand returned float array to accommodate more sensors.
+* Expand returned byte array to accommodate more sensors.
-* Speed optimization for faster read times.
-* Change returned values from floats to smaller data type.